urbanjost/M_intrinsics/README.md

 ## Description

-Unlike many parts of a language, intrinsics can naturally be described in discrete units using man-page-like descriptions.
+Unlike many parts of the Fortran language, intrinsics can naturally be described in discrete units using man-page-like descriptions.

 This is a project to